 - The Teacher of the Year and finalists speak to education organizations, community groups, students, legislators and media.

 - Pre-kindergarten through 12th-grade teachers in public, private or parochial schools may be nominated.
-Nominees must hold at least a bachelor’s degree and a license to teach in Minnesota; have taught at least three years; and intend to continue teaching.
+Nominees must hold at least a bachelor’s degree and a license to teach in Minnesota; have taught at least five years; and intend to continue teaching.
 Colleagues, students, parents or anyone else may nominate a teacher.

 - To enter the state program, nominees submit an entry portfolio, which includes their teaching philosophy, professional accomplishments and letters of recommendation.
 This year 115 educators submitted portfolios.